refinedev/refine/documentation/docs/ui-frameworks/antd/components/auth-page.md

 `<AuthPage>` component has the following types:

--   `"login"` - a type of the login page and default type.
+-   `login` - a type of login page and default type.
--   `"register"` - type of the registration page.
+-   `register` - a type of registration page.
--   `"resetPassword"` - type of the reset password page.
+-   `resetPassword` - a type of reset password page.
--   `"updatePassword"` - type of the update password page.
+-   `updatePassword` - type of update password page.

 ## Login

-`login` will be used as default type of `<AuthPage>` component.
-Login page will be used to login to the system.
+`login` will be used as the default type of the `<AuthPage>` component.
+The login page will be used to log in to the system.

 You can use the following props for the `<AuthPage>` component when the type is `"login"`: